ahmedshahriar/TwitterCelebrityMatcher/readme.md

+# Twitter Celebrity Matcher
-The objective of this project is to match celebrity users with their respective tweets
+The objective of this project is to match celebrity users with their respective tweets.

+This app finds similar Twitter users based on their tweets.
+It works in two ways -
+1. Get a list of most similar celebrity Twitter accounts based on a predefined Twitter celebrity list (over 900\
+ Twitter celebrity accounts).
+2. Find similarity between two Twitter users based on their tweets.

 ## Setup